 The FCC on December 14, 2017, adopted (3-2) an Order that largely reverses the 2015 regulatory framework.
 The 2017 Order, among other things, reverses the 2015 classification of broadband internet access services as a telecommunications service under Title II of the Communications Act, shifts much of the oversight from the FCC to the Federal Trade Commission and the Department of Justice, and provides for a less regulatory approach.
 This action has once again opened up the debate over what the appropriate framework is to ensure an open internet.
 Reaction to the 2017 Order has been mixed.
 Some see the 2015 FCC rules as regulatory overreach and welcome a more "light-touch" approach, which they feel will stimulate broadband investment, deployment, and innovation.
 Others support the 2015 regulations and feel that their reversal will result in a concentration of power to the detriment of content, services, and applications providers, as well as consumers, and refute the claim that these regulations have had a negative impact on broadband investment, expansion, or innovation.
-The 2017 Order was published in the Federal Register on February 22, 2018, and will go into effect on June 11, 2018.
+The 2017 Order was published in the Federal Register on February 22, 2018, and went into effect on June 11, 2018.
 Federal Register publication triggered timelines for both court challenges and Congressional Review Act (CRA) consideration.
 Petitions for review have been consolidated in the U.S. Court of Appeals, D.C.
 Circuit.
 CRA resolutions to overturn the 2017 Order have passed (52-47) the Senate (S.J.Res.
 52) on May 16, 2018, and been introduced in the House (H.J.Res.
 129).

-The FCC's move to adopt the 2017 Order has reopened the debate over whether Congress should consider a measure to amend existing law to provide greater regulatory stability and guidance to the FCC.
+The FCC's move to adopt the 2017 Order has reopened the debate over whether Congress should consider a measure to amend existing law to provide greater regulatory stability and guidance to the FCC regarding broadband access.
 H.R.
-4682, introduced by Representative Blackburn, and S. 2510 introduced by Senator Kennedy, contain among their provisions those that prohibit blocking and throttling by broadband internet access providers and classify broadband internet access service as an information service.
-Whether Congress will choose to address comprehensive legislation to amend the 1934 Communications Act, to provide a broad-based regulatory framework, remains to be seen.
+4682, introduced by Representative Blackburn, and S. 2510, introduced by Senator Kennedy, contain among their provisions those that prohibit blocking and throttling by broadband internet access providers and classify broadband internet access service as an information service.
+S. 2853, introduced by Senator Thune, also contains provisions that classify broadband internet access service as an information service, prohibit blocking and throttling, but also prohibit paid prioritization.
+Whether Congress will choose to address comprehensive legislation to amend the 1934 Communications Act, to provide a broadbased regulatory framework, remains to be seen.
 Congressional action in the 115th Congress has also focused on two aspects of the 2015 rules: privacy and transparency.
 Separately, legislation (S. 993) to nullify the FCC's 2015 Open Internet Order has also been introduced.